 Losing a significant amount of weight can produce huge gains in health and self-esteem.
 However, you are also often left with a large amount of excess skin that did not shrink around your slimmer figure.
 This excess skin can leave you feeling dissatisfied with the result of all your hard work to lose weight.
-An arm lift is one of the many body lift procedures we offer at Eisemann Plastic Surgery Center in Houston.
+An arm lift in Houston is one of the many body lift procedures we offer at Eisemann Plastic Surgery Center.
 Imagine fit, firm, shapely upper arms – they can be yours, with our help.

 How does an arm lift work?